artmedlar/Bushnell-Watermark-Remover/README.md

 ## Requirements
 - Python 3.7+
 - ffmpeg and ffprobe (must be installed and in your PATH)
-- Python packages: opencv-python, numpy, joblib, tqdm
+- Python packages: opencv-python, numpy, tqdm

 ## Installation
 1. Install ffmpeg (see https://ffmpeg.org/download.html)